docsforadobe/javascript-tools-guide/4 - User-Interface Tools/event-handling.rst

 Several helper classes provide low-level event-handling capabilities.
 Event objects are normally created by ScriptUI and passed to your event handler.
-However, you can simulate a user action by constructing an event object using ScriptUI.events.events.createEvent(), and sending it to a target object’s dispatchEvent() function.
+However, you can simulate a user action by constructing an event object using ScriptUI.events.events.createEvent(), and sending it to a target object's dispatchEvent() function.
 A helper object, Keyboard state object, provides global access to the keyboard state during function execution, outside the event-handling framework.